kkksniz/Canoe.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Hello there, this is Canoe's Academic page🛶"
+title: "👋Hello there, this is Canoe's Homepage🛶"
 author_profile: true
 redirect_from:
   - /about/